 The Title IX Coordinator is responsible for ensuring the University's compliance with Title IX of the Education Amendments of 1972 and for administering this Policy and Procedure.
-The Title IX Coordinator is Arletha (Lisa) Miles.
-She can be reached at (212) 346-1310 or (914) 923-2610; or at amiles@pace.edu.
+The Title IX Coordinator is Bernard Dufresne, who can be reached at (212) 346-1310 or at bdufresne@pace.edu.